mystryvedi/Tic-Tac-Toe_Game/README.md

 ## Credits

-This project was developed by [Gyapti Trivedi] .
+This project was developed by Gyapti Trivedi.

 ## License